 The thought of looking older before our time is a frightening possibility.
 Yet, many of us are putting our skin in a vulnerable position when we fail to take proper precautions.
 When we take our skin for granted by taking only a minimum of effort to protect it, we are speeding up the aging process.
 After all, aging doesn’t happen overnight but through gradual accumulation.
-If we intend to keep a youthful visage, try these skin saving secrets to best safeguard from the sun.
+If we intend to keep a youthful visage and prevent needless aging from the sun, try these skin saving secrets to best safeguard your skin.

 Saving Your Skin Means Using Sunscreen Even on Cloudy Days

 Some people think that sunny days are the only time that wearing sunscreen should matter.
 While those damaging UV rays may be lessened from the cloud cover by 20%, your skin still is hit with 80% that can put it at risk.
 Another school of thought suggests that specific types of clouds can reflect the rays in such a way to make the radiation worse.
 However, regular use of sunscreen is a way to prevent needless aging from the sun.

 All Skin Colors Need a Broad Spectrum Sunscreen

 Another misconception that some people have is dark complexions can skip using sunscreen because of all the natural pigment in their skin known as melanin.
 While those with black, brown or olive skin tones may have more, they still are prone to the same dangers of developing skin cancer and premature aging from deteriorating collagen, age spots, and uneven pigmentation.
 Make sure you read the product is proven to protect from both UVA and UVB rays.